fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 The Android OS will return the Wi-Fi name surrounded in quotes. e.g. `"WiFi Name"` instead of `Wifi Name`.
 These double quotes are added by the operating system, but only when the original Wi-Fi name doesn't contain quotes already.
+The plugin will always return the Wi-Fi name as provided by the OS.
 This is a known limitation, do not create bug reports about this.

 > **Note**
 >